Solid Queue in Rails 8: Setup Notes and Trade-offs

 # Now jobs run automatically with Puma

-# Great for development, be cautious in production
+# Great for development, be cautious under real traffic

 Basic Recurring Job